Aditya-Singh-rauthan/face-detection-in-a-picture/README.md

 # face-detection-in-a-picture
-A simple Python-openCV code to read a picture from local drives and detect the frontal-faces in it.
+A simple Python-openCV code to read a picture from local drives and detect the frontal-faces and eyes in it.